New Song celebrated its 25th Anniversary recently.

 1. Parties make life fun.

 Think birthday parties.
 Wedding anniversaries.
 Celebrating Christmas and Easter.
-Even the Old Testament festivals and holidays.
+Consider the Old Testament festivals and holidays.
 When the church celebrates together, life is more fun.

 During our 25th Anniversary Service we cheered, laughed, whistled, clapped, and woo-hooed.
 Don’t underestimate the value of fun in the health of your church.